pwntester/ysoserial.net/README.md

 == GADGETS ==
 	(*) ActivitySurrogateDisableTypeCheck [Disables 4.8+ type protections for ActivitySurrogateSelector, command is ignored]
 		Formatters: BinaryFormatter , LosFormatter , NetDataContractSerializer , ObjectStateFormatter , SoapFormatter
-	(*) ActivitySurrogateSelector [This gadget ignores the command parameter and executes the constructor of ExploitClass class]
+	(*) ActivitySurrogateSelector [This gadget ignores the command parameter and executes the constructor of ExploitClass class] (supports extra options: use the '--fullhelp' argument to view)
-		Formatters: BinaryFormatter , LosFormatter , ObjectStateFormatter , SoapFormatter
+		Formatters: BinaryFormatter (2) , LosFormatter , ObjectStateFormatter , SoapFormatter
 	(*) ActivitySurrogateSelectorFromFile [Another variant of the ActivitySurrogateSelector gadget.
 This gadget interprets the command parameter as path to the .cs file that should be compiled as exploit class.
-Use semicolon to separate the file from additionally required assemblies, e. g., '-c ExploitClass.cs;System.Windows.Forms.dll']
+Use semicolon to separate the file from additionally required assemblies, e. g., '-c ExploitClass.cs;System.Windows.Forms.dll'] (supports extra options: use the '--fullhelp' argument to view)
-		Formatters: BinaryFormatter , LosFormatter , ObjectStateFormatter , SoapFormatter
+		Formatters: BinaryFormatter (2) , LosFormatter , ObjectStateFormatter , SoapFormatter
 	(*) AxHostState
 		Formatters: BinaryFormatter , LosFormatter , NetDataContractSerializer , ObjectStateFormatter , SoapFormatter
 	(*) DataSet